ceciliagebhard/convert_jpg_to_ascii_python/README.md

 If you want to contribute to this repository you can pull a request.

-A txt example of the image convertion is save inside this repository folder.
+A txt example of the image convertion is saved inside this repository folder.
 Also there is the original image that was used for this example.

+- main.py
+- messitopo.jpeg
+- messitopo.txt

 Cecilia Gebhard.